Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the National Science Foundation under Grant No.\ OISE-1927130 (IReNA) and by the Norwegian Research Council Grants 325714 and 263030.
 P.v.N.-C.\ acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Grant No.\ SFB 1245 (Project ID 279384907).
-The work of E.L.\ was supported by the GANIL Visitor Program, US-NSF Grant PHY-2209376, and US-NSF Career Grant PHY-1654379.
+The work of E.L.\ was partly performed at the Aspen Center for Physics supported by the National Science Foundation (NSF) grant PHY-2210452 and partly supported by the GANIL Visitor Program, US-NSF grant PHY-2209376, and US-NSF Career grant PHY-1654379.